Custom Exporter Extension

 embedReferenceStyle

-Controls whether images are rewritten relative to the export file (relative) or the output directory (output-relative).
+Controls whether images (for non-HTML filetypes) are rewritten relative to the export file (relative) or the output directory (output-relative).
 The docdir attribute passed to the convert function is set accordingly. (optional, default: relative)

 loggerName